 See Aaron and Candy’s castle make the neighbors mad.

 But they’re livin’ in splendor high above the crowds

 60,000 square feet of heaven.

 Aaron and Candy Spelling brushed off the ridicule and lived many years in the massive estate.

-Petra Ecclestone, daughter of F1 racing baron Bernie Ecclestone, paid an astounding $85 million in cash to buy the property from Candy Spelling.
+Petra Ecclestone, daughter of Formula One racing baron Bernie Ecclestone, paid an astounding $85 million in cash to buy the property from Candy Spelling.

 The project was so grand some outlets report that there were up to 500 workers on the property at a time, and that the total costs amounted to more than $20 million.

 More palatial estates

 The Playboy Mansion: Hugh Hefner’s Party Home is Now Part of Modern History